SFO: Learning PDE Operators via Spectral Filtering: Empirical Evaluation

-\textbf{Baseline Hyperparameters.} For baselines we used the data-specific tuned configurations from PDENNEval \cite{pdenneval} and SVD-NO \cite{koren2025svd}, and trained them under the same protocol as SFO (data splits, learning rate, epochs, etc.).
-As a sanity check, we ran a local sweep around the PDENNEval settings (e.g., width/modes) and observed no improvement over the reported configurations.
+\textbf{Baseline Hyperparameters.} All baselines are trained under the same optimization protocol.
+We use the data-specific configurations from PDENNEval~\cite{pdenneval} and SVD-NO~\cite{koren2025svd}, and fine-tune MNO~\cite{mno} and Transolver~\cite{transolver} accordingly.
+A local sweep around the reported settings showed no improvement.